siemens/ix/packages/documentation/docs/controls/grid/grid.md

 npm install @siemens/ix-aggrid
 ```

-and apply the style file in some of your style files e.g. styles.scss
+and apply the style file in one of your project's style files e.g. styles.scss

 ```scss
 @import '@siemens/ix-aggrid/dist/ix-aggrid/ix-aggrid.css';